-4.1 | Descriptive statistics
+4.1.
+Descriptive Statistics

 Table 2 presents descriptive statistics based on 1515 observations from companies listed on the Indonesian Stock Exchange (IDX) during the 2018-2021 period.
 Table 2 shows that the average ROA is 0.023, with a minimum of -0.087, a maximum of 0.144, and a standard deviation of 0.054.
 ROE has an average value of 0.023, a minimum value of -0.432, a maximum value of 0.269, and a standard deviation of 0.157.
 The level of ROA and ROE are relatively average.
-This value is consistent and remains within a reasonable range when compared with other studies, such as Joni et al. (2020b).
+This value is consistent and remains within a reasonable range when compared to other studies, such as Joni et al. (2020b).
 Furthermore, the average value of independent commissioners with political connections (PC-ISB) is 0.162, with a minimum of 0 and a maximum of 1, and a standard deviation of 0.303.
-The level of politically connected independent board of commissioners is around 15%-16% each year from 2018 to 2021.
-This value is consistent with previous research on political affiliation in Indonesia and remains within a reasonable range (Joni, Widjaja et al., 2021; Selin et al., 2022).
-The Pearson correlation test is shown in Tables 3 and 4 in pairs to test the correlations among the key variables.
+The level of politically connected independent board of commissioners is around 15%-16% each year from 2018-2021.
+This value is consistent with previous research on political affiliation in Indonesia, and remains within a reasonable range (Joni et al., 2021b; Selin et al., 2022).
+The Pearson correlation test is shown in Table 3 and Table 4 in pairs to test the correlations among the key variables.
 The strongest correlation (r = -0.651) exists between ROE and CVD.
-As well, we test the multicollinearity problem with the VIF, which is shown in Table 5.
+As well, we test the multicollinearity problem with the Variance Inflation Factor (VIF), which is shown in table 5.
 The findings explain that the overall value of VIF < 5, indicating that it is free of multicollinearity.